greenthegarden/homelab/README.md

   - Useful to check logs from multiple containers running on a host.

-In terms of an overall system dashboard, Home Assistant is utilised, supported by the following integrations:
+In terms of an overall system dashboard, [Home Assistant][home-assistant] is utilised, supported by the following integrations:

 - [AdGuard Home][adguardhome-integration]: allows control and monitor your AdGuard Home instance in Home Assistant